Daily and Weekly Communication

 Each classroom has individual ways to promote daily communication with parents, depending on the age of the children.
 It is helpful for teachers to hear about information that could affect a child’s day within the classroom – for example, if the child hasn’t slept well, if there is a change in pick up time, if a parent is away on business, etc.

-Weekly reflections on the curriculum and learning will be posted on the blogs and/or emailed to parents.
+Weekly reflections on the curriculum and learning will be emailed to parents.
 Teachers may also post summaries of the day’s events, information about upcoming happenings, or other information about child engagement.
 Teachers of younger children also give Daily Sheets to parents summarizing care-giving details.
 Teachers of older children may leave notes in cubbies or mailboxes, send them by email, or communicate in person about the child’s individual day.
-Staff will be writing regular newsletters to the families posted on blogs or shared by email.
+Staff will be writing regular newsletters to the families, shared by email.

 Finally, when children or families do not speak English, the school will find ways to communicate with the family and work to support the child’s English language learning.